by Structured Settlement Watchdog

-Settlement Advocates is what Ryan Blank, the owner of a website associated with a purported affiliate member of the National Association of Settlement Purchaser claims to be.
+Settlement Advocates is what Ryan Blank, the owner of a website associated with a purported affiliate member of the National Association of Settlement Purchasers claims to be.
 This blog ponders the question of "what is a settlement advocate?" and whether a purported member of an association of "cents on the dollar" buyers can legitimately use the term settlement advocate.

 What is the definition of Advocate?